roremeol/seq2seq/README.md

 The first results are not satisfactory but it is a start point.

-Help is always welcome if you fil interst please, send a message.
+Help is always welcome if you feel interested please, send a message.

 ## seq2seq